afrovera/simple-app/README.md

 Fixing immediate issues
 ------------------------

-For webapp: Upgrade Spring and Tomcat on GutHub and re-test source-code.
+For webapp: Upgrade Spring and Tomcat on GitHub and re-test source-code.
 Release the change in CodeDeploy.
 Re-test the back-end instances with Inspector.
 Implement static code analysis in CodePipeline stages.
 Schedule Inspector runs.

 For AWS environment: reverse engineer IAM policies and implement least priveledge by scoping down all permissions to required resources only where possible.
 Fix all other issues detected by CIS Config rules in the account.